 Field Trips

-Beson’s Pond offers agricultural education field trips to a working cranberry bog for school age children including public and private schools, homeschools, camps, and scouts.
-Our immersive experience brings groups bog side as children learn about cranberry varieties, growing seasons, and what it’s like to be a cranberry farmer!
+Benson’s Pond offers agricultural education field trips to our working cranberry bog for school age children including public and private schools, homeschools, camps, and scouts.
+Our immersive experience brings groups bog side as children learn about cranberry varieties, growing seasons, regenerative farming, and what it’s like to be a cranberry farmer!

-Our field trips include a walking portion around the bogs (accessibility options are available), a history discussion about the cranberry (a native Massachusetts fruit), an equipment showcase, and hands on activities like making your own bog in a cup to take home.
+Our field trips are open all year and include a walking portion around the bogs (accessibility options are available), a history discussion about the cranberry (a native Massachusetts fruit), an equipment showcase, and hands on activities such as making your own bog in a cup to take home.

-No matter what time of year, there is always something to see on the cranberry bog.
-During the spring, buds are developing, and the cranberry farm is working hard on farm maintenance and protecting the cranberries from spring frost.
-Summer brings maturing buds and vines as well as the beautiful cranberry flower blossoms.
-Fall is when cranberries are ready for harvest.
-All of our education tours are non-harvest tours but, in the fall, we will showcase ripe berries on the bogs and showcase aspects of both dry and wet harvesting.
+No matter what time of year, there is always something to see on a cranberry bog.
+During the winter, vines move into dormancy and turn a beautiful deep red to protect from the cold.
+In the spring, buds are developing, and the cranberry farm is working hard on farm maintenance and protecting the cranberries from spring frost.
+Summer brings maturing buds and vines as well as the beautiful cranberry flower blossoms and fall is when cranberries are ready for harvest.
+All our field trips are non-harvest tours but, in the fall, we will showcase ripe berries on the bogs and aspects of both dry and wet harvesting.

-Education Field Trips are $15.00 per child with a minimum of 15 paid attendees.
-We do offer some comp tickets for leaders, please inquire.
-We can take groups 15-130.
+Education Field Trips are $12.00 per child December-August and $15.00 per child September- November with a minimum of 15 paid attendees.
+We do offer some complimentary tickets for leaders so please inquire.
+Group sizes can range from 15 to 130.
 Field trips are approximately 60-90 minutes.

 More Details